Max Burt (baseball): Professional career

+New York Yankees

 Burt was drafted by the New York Yankees in the 28th round of the 2018 Major League Baseball draft, 847th overall.
 He made his professional debut with the rookie-level Pulaski Yankees, where he slashed .274/.347/.366 with 51 hits, 21 RBI, and five stolen bases in 51 games.

 Burt played in three different levels of the minor leagues in 2019, progressing from the Single-A Charleston RiverDogs to the High-A Tampa Tarpons, and finally to the Double-A Trenton Thunder.
 In 106 appearances split between the three affiliates, Burt hit .222/.272/.313 with eight home runs, 38 RBI, and five stolen bases.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Burt returned to action in 2021 with Tampa, the Double-A Somerset Patriots and Triple-A Scranton/Wilkes-Barre RailRiders.
 In 91 appearances split between the three affiliates, he slashed .237/.303/.373 with seven home runs, 35 RBI, and six stolen bases.